Health and disease

 An intensive tracing and testing process has been conducted by government authorities to ensure that if SE emerges, it can be caught early.
-The recent incidents have been detected through this process and they continue to be limited to interconnected farms.
+More recent incidents have been detected through this process and they continue to be limited to interconnected farms.

 The SE incidents have raised the issue of traceability, with egg farms wanting a greater level of certainty about the origin of eggs they purchase so they can ensure strong biosecurity is maintained across their supply chain.

 Putting stamps on eggs to identify the source of eggs is required in all states but this generally applies at the sites where eggs are packaged and not necessarily on farm.

 Comprehensive traceability systems are implemented on a voluntary basis but the SE incidents have sparked consideration of how this could be achieved more consistently.
 The industry is engaging with governments to discuss options for improvement which could provide benefits for egg farmers and consumers.

 It’s not about that

 The SE incidents were linked in the media to a number of egg industry issues that emerge from time to time.
 These include suggestions that food safety risks have been caused or exacerbated by: intensive farming, cage, barn or free range farming, farm size or free range outdoor stocking density.

 These issues have more to do with competitive jostling and personal values than evidence and have not been particularly helpful in building an understanding of the SE incidents.

 SE risks are driven by biosecurity practices and farm management.
 It is these issues that are the focus of industry and government in responding.

-It is not an easy time for the egg industry.
-The impact on the farms where SE has been detected has been devastating, with many unable to recover from the loss of their flock and being unable to sell eggs into the marketplace.
+The impact on the farms where SE was detected has been devastating, with many unable to recover from the loss of their flock and being unable to sell eggs into the marketplace.